An American Hippie in Israel: Plot

-Young American hippie and war veteran, Mike (Asher Tzarfati), travels to Israel shortly after his involvement in Vietnam.
-Hitchhiking and "bumming around," hippie Mike meets up with three Israelis along his journey: stage actress Elizabeth (Lily Avidan), another female hippie friend (Tzila Karney), and her Hebrew-speaking boyfriend Komo (Shmuel Wolf).
+Young American hippie and war veteran, Mike, travels to Israel shortly after his involvement in Vietnam.
+Hitchhiking and "bumming around," hippie Mike meets up with three Israelis along his journey: stage actress Elizabeth, another female hippie friend, and her Hebrew-speaking boyfriend Komo.
 They join a larger group of hippies and decide to form an isolated community on a deserted island, where they can live in peace "without clothes, without government, and without borders."

 The hippies are not without their problems and find them in two gun-toting, top hat-clad, mime-like enforcers (who regularly appear out of nowhere) and who are out to make Mike's life miserable.
 Reviewer Brian Orndorf notes; "Sefer doesn't explain who these guys are or what they're ultimately after, hinting that the duo might be the personification of "the Man" out to silence the hippie uproar."

 Led by American Mike, the quartet of hippies manages to survive a gun attack by the mad mimes and the group flees to the uninhabited island.
 On the road trip to the island, the hippies quickly forget their worries, tossing their clothes in the wind and enjoying the ride in Elizabeth’s chic convertible car.
 As they drive down the Israeli coast, they stop along the way to make love and to pick up the supplies they will need on their island - including the purchase of groceries and a live lamb.

 They finally arrive at their intended destination and park their car on shore, using a small dinghy boat to row their way out to the island.
 Upon reaching the tiny isolated land mass, the elated hippies do a free-form dance, skinny dip and, when dusk hits, settle in for some canned food by the fireside.
 That night, the hippies pronounce their love for freedom and for each other as well as proclaiming how "full of shit" the world is.
 They wake up the following morning, however, to discover that both their boat and lamb have mysteriously vanished overnight.

 Although Mike makes a valiant effort, shark-infested waters make it impossible to swim back to the mainland where the car sits on the shore.
 As the women get hungry and tempers begin to flare, the men forage for food, winding up with little more than a handful of barnacles that Mike managed to scrub off some rocks.
 The discovery of the still very much alive lamb leads to the final apocalyptic scene.
 The idyllic situation quickly descends into paradise lost as the dark true nature of unregenerate man, hippie rhetoric notwithstanding, is laid bare.